dzid26/StepperServoCAN/README.md

  - solid/dim/flickering - Motion task CPU overrun (shall not happen)
  - slowly blinking every 1s- encoder initialization error
  - solid with short interruption every 1s - waiting for power supply voltage to be above 8V (checks voltage every 1s)
-### Configuration
-- In `firmware/src/BSP/actuator_config.c` set:
-    - `rated_current` (single phase) and `rated_torque` from motor spec or measurment.
-Note, this is just a datapoint and will be extrapolated up to 3.3A.
-Choose motor wisely.
-    - `motor_gearbox_ratio` - gearbox attached to the motor
-    - `final_drive_ratio` - any additional gearing - separate parameter for convenience
-- Depending on mounting orientation and gearing the motor rotation direction may be reversed.
-You can change the direction by setting `motor_gearbox_ratio` or `final_drive_ratio` to a negative value.

 ### Calibration and first run
 1. On first start defualt parameters are loaded to be later stored in Flash.
 2. During first start two phases are briefly actuated and based on angle sensor movement `motorParams.motorWiring` is determined automatically.